A Great Lafayette College Essay Example

 In this post, we’ll go over a supplemental essay that an accepted student submitted to Lafayette College.
 We’ll look at its strengths, its areas for improvement, and ways you can make your own essay stand out.
 (Note: the names and identifying information of the accepted student have been changed, but all other details are preserved).

 Read our Lafayette essay breakdown to get a comprehensive overview of this year’s supplemental prompts.

-Alexander Oddo, an expert advisor from CollegeVine advising, provided commentary on this post.
+Alexander Oddo, an expert advisor on CollegeVine, provided commentary on this post.
 Advisors offer one-on-one guidance on everything from essays to test prep to financial aid.
-If you want help writing your essays or feedback on drafts, check out CollegeVine advising to book a consultation with Alexander or any of our other skilled advisors.
+If you want help writing your essays or feedback on drafts, book a consultation with Alexander Oddo or another skilled advisor.

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.